Henry is a popular choice in the UK, ranked #13 in 2025. There's a good chance they'll share their name with at least one classmate throughout school.

 Common questions about the name Henry

 Unlikely.
-With around 2,360 UK babies named Henry per year, your child will almost certainly be the only Henry in his class, and possibly the only one in the whole school.
+With around 2,295 UK babies named Henry per year, your child will almost certainly be the only Henry in their class, and possibly the only one in the whole school.

 The name Henry has Germanic origins and means "Home ruler".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.